 The Star of the Sea Icon by Pavel Tikhomorov was commissioned by Star of the Sea Parish in San Francisco and is used with permission.
 The image was selected for the joy, the blue of the sea, the image of the star of the new evangelization, the bark of Peter, the rosary, and best represented our theme and our diocese.

-Our speakers are Dr. Susan Timoney, Rev. Ricky Manalo, Matthew Beck, Sr. Lisa Laguna DC.
-Check the Speaker biographies can be found Below
+Our speakers are Dr. Susan Timoney, Rev. Ricky Manalo, Matthew Beck, Sr. Mary Peter Diaz, D.C., Sr. Lisa Laguna DC and Sr. Kathy Radich, OSF.
+The Speaker biographies can be found below

 Check the Conference schedule here

 Deacon Steve Olmstead, one of the four delegates to the Convocation, has been writing a column on the Joy of the Gospel Read the articles:

 Updates will be made as more details are confirmed.

 For more information call Peggy Mattson 586-2227 x 31 or email email@example.com.

 Dr. Susan Timoney is the Secretary of Pastoral Ministry and Social Concerns for the Archdiocese of Washington where she is responsible for coordinating the implementation of the New Evangelization and pastoral planning.
 Susan earned her doctorate at the University of St. Thomas Aquinas, Rome, and is an adjunct assistant professor at Catholic University of America in the area of pastoral leadership development.
 Susan lectures nationally and internationally on evangelization, lay leadership and Catholic spirituality.
 Susan served as a Jesuit Volunteer in Tanana and Fairbanks and called Alaska home from 1983-1987.